 The Boards policy states that cash equivalents are invested in short-term fixed income securities with an average weighted maturity of less than one year to provide liquidity and safety of principal from capital market and default risk.
-At September 30, 2019, the fair value of the System's prime commercial paper was \$1,791.8 million with the weighted average maturity of 44 days.
+At September 30, 2020, the fair value of the System's short term investments was \$2,728.4 million with the weighted average maturity of 101 days.